sleivysarnas/vinted/README.md

 1. Download ```vinted.jar``` from the Git repository
 2. Open command line window and navigate to the .jar file
 3. Type ```java -jar vinted.jar``` and the module should start
+4. Final transaction list with prices and discounts will appear in the ```outputTransactions.txt``` file.

 Please make it sure that you have both input files in the same directory as the .jar file:
 - User transactions should be listed in the ```input.txt``` file